-An unheralded experience for ensemble training and performances.
-This summer learn from gypsy jazz impresarios Vinny Raniolo, Olli Soikkeli, Jason Anick and Nicki Parrott in Crested Butte, Colorado.
+An unheralded experience for ensemble training and performances!
+This summer, learn from gypsy jazz masters Vinny Raniolo, Jason Anick, Max O’Rourke, John Jorgenson, and Nicki Parrott in Crested Butte, Colorado.
 Attend the Hot Club Dream Camp with your existing ensemble or join as an individual guitar, fiddle or bass player and our gurus will place you within an ensemble.
 The camp will include warm-ups, plenty of jam time, rhythm guitar, improvisation, a specific workshop on the secrets and riffs of Django Reinhardt’s style, participant ensembles, and late-night jam sessions with performers.

 - Private individual instrument instruction (sign up required)